In Customer Support The Customer is Not Always Right

 – They cost you more money than the revenue they bring in.

-Sometimes you just have to cut the string and let the balloon go.
+Sometimes in order to grant good customer support, you just have to cut the string and let the balloon go.